island-is/island.is/libs/application/template-api-modules/README.md

   action: 'actionName',
   // (Optional) Sets the order in which this action should run
   order: 2, // Waits until "runsFirst" resolves.
-  // (Optional) Id that will store the result inside application.externalData
+  // (Optional) ID that will store the result inside application.externalData
   // Defaults to value of apiModuleAction
   externalDataId: 'someValue',
-  // (Optional) Used for shared providers that do not belong to an Applicaion
+  // (Optional) Used for shared providers that do not belong to an application
   // This value is passed to the super constructor of the extended BaseTemplateApiService containing the action defined
   namespace: 'SomeNamespace',
-  // (Optional) Parameters passed into the action, The parameters' type is set in the defineTemplateApi function call
+  // (Optional) Parameters passed into the action.
+The parameters' type is set in the defineTemplateApi function call
   params: {
     //params is now of the type MyParameterType
     id: 1,